Rashedul/diffER/README.md

 ```

 #### Output files
-Two output files are created and saved as:
+For each of the two groups, there are two output bed files containing enriched regions.
 ```
   - diffER_group_A_enriched_regions.bed
   - diffER_group_B_enriched_regions.bed